khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 - **Example:** [What are user cohorts?](#)

-If there isn't space available for a Help link text, use a circle question mark icon (?) linked to the Help content, with a tooltip phrased in terms of the primary question answered by the help content.
+If there isn't space available for a Help link text, use the [question svg](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~question) (`#1068bf`) to link to the Help content.
+Use a tooltip to indicate the primary question answered by the help content.

 Todo: Add live component block with code example